artooa/thai/website/README.md

 Thai
 ====

-This is a nanoc demo site
+This is a nanoc demo site.